xrd/oreilly-snippets/README.md

 snippet declaration), you can set that using the config method: `Oreilly::Snippets.config( flatten: true )`

 At the moment, flattening does not work perfectly for Java files.
 You can ignore java with `Oreilly::Snippets.config( flatten: true, skip_flattening: { java: true } )`

 #### Incompatibilities with Atlas from O'Reilly

 NB: This format of snippets is not currently compatible with Atlas from O'Reilly.
 However, you can always process the snippet and write out a normal Asciidoc file, a file which will be compatible with Atlas.
 See below for an example using Guard.

+### Normalizing Callouts

+If you use callouts, you might run into a situation where you write 10 of them inside a snippet, and then you break that snippet into two.
+Your second snippet will have callouts 6-10.
+If you specify `normcallouts="true"` in your snippet, this module will rewrite those to start from 1.

 ### Using with Guard and live-reload